 Liquidity and Risk Tolerance Considerations

-$10,000 is a significant sum.
+Fifty thousand dollars is a significant sum.
 But the amount of interest you can earn on this money varies widely.
 Two major factors impacting your returns are liquidity and risk tolerance.

 Liquidity indicates how easily accessible your funds are.
-On one side of the liquidity scale are savings accounts which give you access to your funds at any time.
+On one side of the liquidity scale are savings accounts, which give you access to your funds at any time.
 On the other side, you’ll find certificates of deposit (CDs) that lock up your funds for a specified period of time.

 The amount of liquidity you need varies based on your financial situation.
 If you have a robust emergency fund, then illiquid investments can fit into your long-term plans.
-If you don’t have emergency savings to tap into immediately, then a more liquidity opportunity is likely the right move.
+If you don’t have emergency savings to tap into immediately, then a more liquid opportunity is likely the right move.

 In addition to liquidity, your risk tolerance will impact your interest-earning choices.
 Typically, investments that produce more interest come with more risk attached.
 You’ll have to weigh the lost potential earnings against the safety of the opportunity.

-How Much Interest Does $10,000 Earn in a Year?
+How Much Interest Does $50,000 Earn in a Year?

-You may want to work with a financial advisor who can help advise you on the best place to put your money within your investment portfolio that will help you reach your long-term goals.
+You may want to work with a financial advisor who can help guide you on the best place to put your money within your investment portfolio that will help you reach your long-term goals.

 Investment Tips to Help You Earn Interest